 Different approaches were discussed: from a campaign hub to a storytelling/interactive infographic.

-A sort of interactive infographic where different types of content can be integrated and created ad hoc seems to be the best solution according to the needs outlined above.
+An interactive infographic where different types of content can be integrated and created ad hoc seems to be the best solution according to the needs outlined above.

 In other words, there is no real need for a tool to create this kind of products, but rather a dedicated team and appropriate workflows.